-“I worry about how anonymous I actually would be,” the juror explained to U.S. Attorney Jeffrey Nestler after the prosecutor noted the man's previous and ultimately unremarkable jury service in an unrelated trial.
+“I worry about how anonymous I actually would be,” the juror explained to U.S. Attorney Jeffrey Nestler after the prosecutor noted the man's previous jury service in an unrelated trial.

 The prospective juror replied that he expects this case to be different because of its high profile.

 Though the juror conceded that his safety concerns for himself and his family could be alleviated by measures Nestler described, the Obama-appointed Mehta opted to disqualify him.

 In doing so, Mehta noted that the man was the first of approximately 70 prospects to express such fear.

 Mehta has noted repeatedly over the past three days of jury selection this week that potential jurors likely know something about the Jan.
 6 attack on the U.S. Capitol, which wound up delaying the certification of the 2020 presidential election results.
 But what is important, Mehta emphasized, is whether they can set aside their views to remain unbiased at the trial.